 Person to Person supports families and individuals as they move toward stability with healthy food, clothing, housing assistance, and a path to economic opportunity.

-P2P was founded in 1968 following the assasination of Rev. Dr. Martin Luther King, Jr. The director of Saint Luke’s Parish in Darien, Connecticut at the time was Rev. Dr. Robert Nelson Back, who attended seminary with Dr. King.
-Dr. Back and parish member Jean Sherman talked about how caring people in Darien could respond to the assasination and express their concern about growing civil rights issues.
-Just days later, Dr. Back announced the formation of Person-to-Person and named Ms. Sherman its first Executive Director.
+P2P was founded in 1968 following the assassination of Rev. Dr. Martin Luther King, Jr. The director of Saint Luke’s Parish in Darien, Connecticut at the time was Rev. Dr. Robert Nelson Back, who attended seminary with Dr. King.
+Dr. Back and parish member Jean Sherman talked about how caring people in Darien could respond to the assassination and express their concern about growing civil rights issues.
+Just days later, Dr. Back announced the formation of Person to Person and named Ms. Sherman its first Executive Director.

 From the outset, P2P began using its resources to help those in need while educating others about the impact of poverty and injustice.

 Person to Person holds true to its founding roots to serve any individual who requests our services, be it with healthy groceries at one of our food pantries or assistance from one of our trained caseworkers.
 As long as there is a need, P2P is here to help.